Paul Franklin is a full-time writer and owner of sidegains.com, a blog where you can find precise advice on blogging, WordPress, and SEO topics.

 A difficult one for me to answer because I’ve had some incredible moments… and some not so great ones too!

 I guess I’d have to say the most significant moment was a few months after my friend and I had started blogging in 2005.
 We began working on an affiliate site, which was a relatively new thing back then.
 There was far less competition in every niche as you might imagine!

 I’ll never forget the first time we earned $1,000 in a month running our blog part time around our day jobs.
 I felt that I had seen the future!

 That moment changed my ideas about employed work and the possibilities that existed outside of it.

 #14.
 Your favorite blogs?
 Name up to 3 if you want to!

 There are so many that it’s difficult to single out a few!
 But since I’ve referenced others before in posts like this, I’ll reference 3 I’ve been reading recently that are all quite different.

-Mikke who runs Blogging Explorer (https://bloggingexplorer.com/) also has a lovely blog in terms of design and content.
-Blogging Explorer is a great example for anyone interested in understanding what a well executed model for earning money from blogging looks like.
+Mikke, who runs Blogging Explorer (https://bloggingexplorer.com/), also has a lovely blog about design and content.
+Blogging Explorer is a great example for anyone interested in understanding what a well-executed model for earning money from blogging looks like.